-Two Drops of Ink is accepting submissions for all genres except “R” rated romance or anything politically partisan.
-Political, philosophical, or ideological discussions are fine – that can make for interesting reading; however, partisan rants don’t fit here.
+Two Drops of Ink is accepting submissions for all genres except “R” rated posts, romance as the overriding theme, or anything politically partisan.
+Political, philosophical, or ideological discussions are excellent – that can make for exciting reading; however, partisan rants don’t fit here.

 We are looking for fresh perspectives on all genres and literary topics.
 Here are some examples:

 - Writing purposefully for an online audience